I may receive a commission for purchases made through product links on this page, For more information on how we make money click here.

 What is Water Softener Discharge

 Discharge refers to the salty water that is released by water softeners after regeneration.
 This discharge should be disposed of carefully because they are harmful to the environment when it flows into rivers.
-House water softeners are responsible for a lot for salty water that goes into water bodies in the US.
+House water softeners are responsible for a lot of salty water that goes into water bodies in the US.

 Fleck Water softeners Reviews & comparisons